yaowee/Coursera_Getting_And_Cleaning_Data/README.md

 3.1 Extract variables in the data frame from step 2 that are mean and standard deviation of each measurement using regular expression along with the columns that contain observation subject Ids and activity names into a new data frame

+**NOTE: For details of what columns were extracted please goto:** https://github.com/yaowee/Coursera_Getting_And_Cleaning_Data/blob/master/CodeBook.md#features-extracted

 **Step 4: Renaming the data set with descriptive variable names.**

 **NOTE: Step 4 achieves 3.4 mentioned in section 3.**